Verizon And Wounded Warrior Project® Partner To Support At Least 1,000 Veterans With Upskilling

 Discounts & Savings For Those Who Serve

-To check your eligibility and learn more about Verizon's military and veteran community offers, visit .
+To check your eligibility and learn more about Verizon's military and veteran community offers, visit verizon/military .

 1 Plus taxes & fees.
 Auto Pay and paper-free billing req'd.
 For personal lines only.